mlibrary/microsites-vagrant/README.md

 ## Importing and exporting a database from box

-The database import depends on the .config file.
-Look at .config.EXAMPLE.
+The database import depends on the `.config` file.
+Look at `.config.EXAMPLE`.
 Use `bin/db import [db-file]` and `bin/db export [db-file]` to import and export a file respectively.

 If a file name is not provided.
 The default is `$USER.microsites.sql.gz`.